 But despite all this God has committed himself to this family, and continues to work with them to achieve his purposes.
 We finished yesterday reading through Abraham partnering with God on how lenient he is going to be with Sodom, a particularly corrupt city.
 That’s where we pick up today.

 God sends his angels to Sodom to see what kind of people they are and Lot, concerned for their welfare, invites them to stay with him.
 The men of Sodom show their hand.
 “All the people, to the last man” (Genesis 19:4) come out to rape the ‘men’ that were visiting Lot.

-It’s unclear whether the men of Sodom knew that these were spiritual beings or not, but either intentionally or unintentionally their actions draw up reminds of when spiritual beings slept with human women in Genesis 6:1-5.
-That act was part of the evidence for God that humanity had become so wicked he needed to wipe them out.
-Now, after the flood, the men of Sodom have already returned to this level of wickedness and rebellion.
+It’s unclear whether the men of Sodom new that these were spiritual beings or not, but either intentionally or unintentionally their actions remind us of when spiritual beings slept with human women in Genesis 6:1-5.
+That acts was part of the evidence for God that humanity had become so wicked he needed to wipe them out.
+Now, after the flood, the men of Sodom have already returned to this same level of wickedness and rebellion.

 Lot, being a good host, tries to dissuade the men from doing this, and then makes the horrendous offer of his two daughters.
 The angels decide this is evidence enough, there’s no one decent in Sodom.
 They get Lot and his daughters out.
 His wife was either too slow or too caught up in the life she’d got accustomed to.
 And finally, they destroy Sodom.
+The wickedness has been removed.
 God’s justice reigns.